NatalieRMCastro/nataliermcastro.github.io/_posts/2025-01-14-political-stances.md

 <section>

- Looking for something that's not here yet?
+	<p> Looking for something that's not here yet?
 By February 17th my introduction and data collection will be fully completed, and the rest to come soon!
-If you would like to see some over my other work I would reccomend looking at something else in my portfolio, or you can send me an email.
+If you would like to see some over my other work I would reccomend looking at something else in my portfolio, or you can send me an email. </p>

   <section>
 	<div class="box alt">